Create a Website Account - Manage notification subscriptions, save form progress and more.

 For information on mitigation fees, view the City of Monroe Fee Resolution or call the Permit Division at 360-863-4501.

 The current Zoning map can be found here in PDF format.
-This will allow you to zoom in to the specific property you are searching for.
+You can also find zoning information on our interactive GIS zoning map online here.
 If you need further assistance, you can contact the Planning Department at 360-863-4513.

 For property maps and data, you can access that information on the Snohomish County Assessor's web site at https://www.snohomishcountywa.gov/5167/Assessor